 You can’t guess on this stuff, because if you have the wrong criteria, then the rest of your efforts are wasted.
 So ask your market what is important to them.
-You can do a survey or a focus group to find those hot buttons that control consumer behavior.
+You can do a survey or a focus group to find those hot buttons that direct consumer decision-making.
 There are also ways to use a customer relationship management system (CRM), if properly designed, to see what consumer hot buttons are based on actual purchase behavior.

 In the digital world we live in, social media may provide all the insight you need to determine which dimensions or attributes of the brand determine product purchase decisions.
 Available software easily scrapes social media posts from your market (consumers who buy products in your product category), then uses NLP (natural language processing) to count how many times users mention words reflecting product attributes to guide the construction of the perceptual map.

 2. Survey your market

 3. Graph results

 Regardless of your chosen software, the map should not only display the position of various brands, but the size of the brand on the map should reflect its market share (so you’ll need to gather this info from secondary sources).